Deep Learning Alternative to Explicit Model Predictive Control for Unknown Nonlinear Systems: Preliminaries

 Here, the matrices ${\bf \Gamma}_i$ and ${\bf \gamma}_i$ denote the half-space representation of regions.
 Since, the optimization problem~\eqref{eq:mpc} is a quadratic problem with linear constraints, all regions are defined by linear inequalities.

-Note that the procedure of obtaining a numerical representation of MPC in this work is done by means of Multi-Parametric Toolbox~\cite{MPT3:2013} in Matlab.
+Note that the procedure of obtaining a numerical representation of {matrices ${\bf \Gamma}_i$ and ${\bf \gamma}_i$} is done by means of Multi-Parametric Toolbox~\cite{MPT3:2013} in Matlab.
 To use the explicit MPC in connection with the laboratory device, we export the control law into Python source code.
 The export to Python source code contains two parts.
 The first part is the coefficients from~\eqref{eq:kappa} and~\eqref{eq:nR}, and the second part is the algorithm that evaluates the control law.
 The algorithm is based on a well-known sequential search method from~\cite{takacs:2016:mptpython}.